privacybydesign/irma-documentation/yivi-docs/blog/2026-08-06-trust-levels/index.md

 ### One party administration, two lists

-If you know the IRMA side of Yivi, this should sound familiar — because Yivi has operated a party-level trust list for years: the **requestor scheme**, the signed registry that IRMA verifiers are checked against on every session.
-The LoTE is not a competitor to that; it is the same party administration, projected into a second world.
+This should sound familiar by now: a signed, Yivi-curated registry of parties is exactly what the requestor scheme has been all along.
+The LoTE is not a competitor to it; it is the same party administration, projected into a second world.
 One onboarding produces a scheme entry for IRMA sessions and a LoTE entry for OpenID sessions.
 Same vetting, same off-boarding, two list formats speaking to two protocol stacks.

 ## Three levels, and a gate before the ladder